JElchison/iframe-kiosk/README.md

 # iframe-kiosk
 iframe-based kiosk that uses JavaScript to continuously rotate through a list of webpages.
 Includes jQuery countdown timer until next webpage.

+## Example
+To see a running example, check out https://jelchison.github.io/iframe-kiosk/

 ## Webpages
 Your own custom webpages can be used, instead of the Cincinnati-centril webpages provided.
 Be sure to keep `delaySec` in sync with `urls`.